Menstruation, is it messing with your brain functioning?

 Studies have, however, suggested that when hormones like estrogen and progesterone are low, women do a better job at performing visual and spatial tasks.
 In contrast, verbal tasks were performed better when estrogen and progesterone levels were higher.

-Studies and cognitive tests are ongoing to better understand how the reproductive cycle effects women’s brains.
+Studies and cognitive tests are ongoing to better understand how the reproductive cycle affects women’s brains.
 For now, you will just have to stop blaming Mother Nature for your foggy thinking and start looking into other possible causes.